pcastellanoescuder/fobitools/README.md

       - **Food group enrichment analysis**: Over representation analysis using FOBI food groups as sets

-`fobitools` also offers a Shiny app version called FVT.
+`fobitools` also offers a Shiny app version called FOBI Visualization Tool.
 This application implements most of `fobitools` functions in an user-friendly web interface and it’s available at
 <http://webapps.nutrimetabolomics.com/FOBI_Visualization_Tool>.

 # Installation